dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.eventOccurredAfter`

-Get tracked entities with an event occurred after given date. `eventOccurredAfter` must be specified together with `eventStatus` and `eventOccurredBefore`.
+Get tracked entities with an event occurred after given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
+If no time is specified, first millisecond of the day is used.
+`eventOccurredAfter` must be specified together with `eventStatus` and `eventOccurredBefore`.

 ### `*.parameter.TrackedEntityRequestParams.eventOccurredBefore`

-Get tracked entities with an event occurred before given date. `eventOccurredBefore` must be specified together with `eventStatus` and `eventOccurredAfter`.
+Get tracked entities with an event occurred before given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
+If no time is specified, last millisecond of the day is used.
+`eventOccurredBefore` must be specified together with `eventStatus` and `eventOccurredAfter`.

 ### `*.parameter.TrackedEntityRequestParams.includeDeleted`